Visit Pars Museum of Shiraz While Traveling in Iran

 Attractive Items on Display at Pars Museum

-Some of the fascinating water-color paintings of Suratgar-e-Shirazy, the well-known Zand period artist, are on display here.
-There are beautiful calligraphic styles on old Qorans, spells, etc with high levels of artistic value.
-Also some very interesting armors and cold weapons (daggers and swords) are on display.
+Some of the fascinating watercolor paintings of Suratgar-e-Shirazy, the well-known Zand period artist, are on display here.
+There are beautiful calligraphic styles on old Qurans, spells, etc with high levels of artistic value.
+Also, some very interesting armors and cold weapons (daggers and swords) are on display.

 The burial place of Karim Khan Zand is also here at this pavilion.
 His tombstone can be seen inside as well.